tolitius/obiwan/README.md

 ## new redis commands

-being a Jedi Obi Wan knows the way of the force even when "Jedis" is [not yet upto date](https://github.com/redis/jedis/issues/2581) supporting new Redis commands:
+being a Jedi, Obi Wan knows the way of the force<br/>
+even when "Jedis" is [not yet upto date](https://github.com/redis/jedis/issues/2581) supporting new Redis commands:

 ```clojure